oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6900_series/6924_size/120_mm_id_165_mm_od_22_mm_depth/part/readme.md

-# Hardware Bearing 6900 Series 6924 Size 120 Mm Id 165 Mm Od 22 Mm Depth
+# Hardware Bearing 6900 Series 6924 Size 120 mm Id 165 mm Od 22 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base